mvdom/mvdom/README.md

 - Over componentization is as bad as under componentization.
 - Black magic always come with a hidden cost.
 - Frameworks come and go, languages and runtimes stay.
-- Size is a factor of complexity and starting simple will always scale better.
+- Size is a factor of complexity and starting small and simple will always scale better.

 **In Short**: Embrace the DOM, start simple, minimalistic, add only what is strictly needed to have a scalable MVC model, componentize only as needed, understand your runtime, avoid high-abstraction frameworks, favor focused libraries over all-in-one frameworks.